Language Processing Disorder: Symptoms (2/3)

 - The Auditory Pathway.
 Signals travel through several “relay points” along the brain stem, which are known as the Auditory Pathway.
 The brainstem decodes the basic signal, checks for loudness and intensity, then decides whether reflex actions are needed (such as jumping with fright in response to a loud sound).
 The Auditory Pathway ends at the Auditory Cortex.

 - The Auditory Cortex.
 This is the part of the brain where electrical signals are finally interpreted as sounds, memorised, then recognised as words or other types of sounds.
 If recognised as words, information is passed along to the area of the brain responsible for comprehending language.

 - Wernicke’s Area.
 Wernicke’s Area is the part of the brain primarily responsible for comprehending language.
 Comprehension is a complex process.
 As a short overview, we could say that the process of language comprehension involves two main tasks: understanding language, and expressing language (planning what we will say next).
 As it plans our expressed language, Wernicke’s Area draws upon stored memories and vocabulary.

-- The Broca Area.
+- Broca’s Area.
 When we express ourselves verbally, the words we choose are passed to the Broca Area of the brain.
 The Broca Area controls speech production, coordinating the signals to our mouth, tongue and vocal chords.
 Note that the Broca Area also works with Wernicke’s Area in helping us comprehend language, as it controls the recognition and use grammar.

 - Physical Production of Speech.
 The final step in language processing is to physically produce our own speech.
 The tongue, lips, vocal chords and lungs all act in coordination to achieve this.